hunar4321/neural-network/README.md

 # minimal_nn
-minimal neural network implementation from scratch using matlab run the file solve_xor.m as a matlab script
+minimal neural network implementation from scratch using matlab.<br/>
+Run the file solve_xor.m as a matlab script